Who we are

 Hobson Prior focus solely on recruitment within life sciences so we pride ourselves on being experts in this industry.
 Our team of consultants, many of who used to work within the industry themselves, have been recruiting exceptional life science professionals since 2002.find out more

-Hobson Prior are looking for a Director (Epidemiology-Anifrolumab) to join a leading biopharmaceutical organisation
+Hobson Prior are looking for a Global Regulatory Leader - Medical Devices to strengthen the Global Regulatory Affairs department at a leading biopharmaceutical company

 €60000 - €70000 per annum